lixonic/lixonic/_posts/2020-08-27-tips-for-busting-christian-fundamentalists.md

 I started my spiritual quest as a theist (solely because of childhood indoctrination and poor quality of life) to diest and then to an apatheist.
 You may wonder why not atheist.
 Specially atheism and theism are two sides of the same coin in my opinion, just because both cannot agree on a point that existence of GOD doesn't matter in terms of the objective reality of human life.
 An apathiest on the other hand will be like, if there is a GOD - good!, and if there isn't - very good!

-These tips are not meant for those who value (christian) culture more than its religion, but for those pious and deluded fools who would not hesitate to start another crusade.
+These tips are not meant for those who value (christian) culture and its contribution to science & society, but for those pious and deluded fools who mocks church and cherry picks verses.
+Obviously those self fooling morons can answer each questions using thier vivid imagination and fallacies.

 ## Appetizer